Choosing Models for Coding Tasks

 Current examples:

-These are strong candidates for privacy-first review assistants, internal coding helpers, or hybrid setups behind Ollama and LM Studio.
+These are strong candidates for privacy-first review assistants, internal coding helpers, or hybrid setups behind Ollama, LM Studio, and configurable terminal agents such as Mistral Vibe CLI.

 A Routing Habit That Works